 To protect free speech online, we need to create environments where all people feel invited to speak freely and engage in the types of debates that help us move forward as a society.
 That is, we need a baseline of safety to make free expression possible.

-Effective moderation—like OpenWeb’s AI/ML-powered tech—allows free speech to flourish.
+Effective content moderation—like OpenWeb’s AI/ML-powered tech—allows free speech to flourish.
 How?
 Moderation reduces toxicity, creating safer online spaces.
-Even more importantly, moderation surfaces the best and most thoughtful comments, leading to higher quality conversations and healthier debates.
+Even more importantly, content moderation surfaces the best and most thoughtful comments, leading to higher quality conversations and healthier debates.

 This post will explore how moderation creates safe environments where quality conversations can flourish—and why these environments are critical for free speech online.